Jerryzs/localization/README.md

 This application allows you to organize translation strings and export them as localization files for your applications. <br>

+Starting from **[version 1.0](https://github.com/Jerryzs/localization/releases/tag/v1.0)**, Java Runtime Environment (JRE) will be bundled with this application and will therefore no longer be required to be pre-installed.

 ## Contribute

 If you'd like to contribute to this project, please follow these requirements: